Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/09-ddc_chain/README.md

 ## Support

-GitHub issues will be used for tracking requests and bugs.
-For questions, go to [support.xilinx.com](http://support.xilinx.com/).
+GitHub issues are used to track requests and bugs.
+For questions, go to [support.amd.com](https://adaptivesupport.amd.com/s/?language=en_US).

 ## License